Do you want to restrict certain pages on your website by user role?

 Go ahead and click on the ‘Advanced’ tab under membership options and click the ‘User Roles for this Membership’ checkbox.

 After that, you can simply choose a user role from the given list.

 If you want to add more membership plans, then you can repeat the process to add them.

-Head over to MemberPress » Rules page and click on the Add New button at the top.
+Head over to the MemberPress » Rules page from the WordPress dashboard and click on the ‘Add New’ button at the top.

 For example, you can select all content that matches a particular tag or category to be available only to members with a membership plan you created earlier.
 Or you can select a single page to restrict access.

 It comes with built-in subscriptions allowing users to enroll into a course before they can see its contents.
 This enables you to restrict access to course pages and monetize your website.

-Now you can go to LearnDash LMS » Courses page and click on the ‘Add New’ button to add your first course.
+From here, click on the ‘Add New’ button to add your first course.